RoyalUr/RoyalUr-Analysis/README.md

 The Royal Game of Ur is an ancient Sumerian board game discovered by Sir Leonard Woolley in a tomb in ancient Ur in 1922.
 The game dates back to **over 4000 years ago**, and is considered by many to be the oldest board game in the world.
-This repository contains code with the goal of analysing this old game, and determining how much of the game is luck, and how much is skill.
+This repository contains code with the goal of analysing this old game, and determining how much of the game is luck, and how much is skill!

 Learn the rules of the game at https://royalur.net/rules, or play the game over at https://royalur.net.